cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The following conditions must be met for a case expression to be processed by this optimization:

 * All values used in `when` clauses must be effectively constant.
 * All values used in `when` clauses must be integers, or must be convertible to integers (see [Mindustry content conversion](#mindustry-content-conversion)).
-Specifically, no `null` values may be used.
+* `null` values in `when` clauses are fully supported for Mindustry content.
+In case the `null` values in when branches are used alongside integer values, only the [value translation optimization](#value-translation) is available.
 * Values used in `when` clauses must be unique; when ranges are used, they must not overlap with other ranges or standalone values.

 #### Text-based jump tables